German-American Nature-Based Solutions Exchange – GANBASE

 This takes place in the form of semi-annual visit programs, one program per year in the USA and one in Germany, with 10 people invited from each country.
 Other local stakeholders take part in individual program items such as workshops, excursions and practical activities like plantings.

-In 2025, the focus will be on NbS in the coastal region, with a week in northern Germany from June 15 to 20 and a week in the bayou and Gulf region in the USA in October (dates to be set).
+In 2025, the focus will be on NbS in the coastal region, with a week in northern Germany from June 15 to 20 and a week in the bayou and Gulf region in the USA in October (tentatively October 5 to 11, 2025).

 In June 2025, we are planning two workshops and several days of field and practical activities in Bremen and Hannover in Northern Germany.